Cerebrospinal Fluid (CSF) Leak

 CSF Leak Symptoms

-Nasal drainage of CSF (this may be difficult to distinguish from normal nasal discharge without specific tests)
+- Nasal drainage of CSF (this may be difficult to distinguish from normal nasal discharge without testing)

 Diagnosis of a CSF Leak

-CT scan: This noninvasive diagnostic imaging procedure uses a combination of X-rays and computer technology to produce detailed imaging of bones and different planes of the brain.
+- CT scan: This noninvasive diagnostic imaging procedure uses X-rays and computer technology to produce detailed imaging of bones and planes of the brain.

-MRI scan: This method combines a large magnet, radiofrequencies and a computer to produce detailed images of organs and structures within the body.
+- MRI scan: This uses a large magnet, radiofrequencies and a computer to produce detailed images of organs and structures in the body.
+MRI scans can help determine the location and severity of a CSF leak. scan: This uses a large magnet, radiofrequencies and a computer to produce detailed images of organs and structures in the body.
 MRI scans can help determine the location and severity of a CSF leak.

-A myelogram is a scan that involves injecting a contrasting substance into the spinal cord and using MRI or CT scans to look for tears or ruptures in the dura.
+- During a myelogram scan, a contrasting substance is injected into the spinal cord, and MRI or CT scans are used to look for tears or ruptures in the dura.